Petrovice u Karviné: Etymology

-The name is patronymic in origin, derived from the personal name Petr/Piotr, meaning "Petr's village".
+The name Petrovice is derived from the personal name Petr/Piotr, meaning "Petr's village".
 Petrovice was renamed Petrovice u Karviné after the extension of the municipality in 1952.

 Geography

 Petrovice u Karviné is located about 3 km north of Karviná and 17 km northeast of Ostrava, on the border with Poland.
 It lies in the Ostrava Basin in the historical region of Cieszyn Silesia.
 The Petrůvka River flows through the municipality and forms a part of the Czech-Polish border.
 It enters the Olza River in Závada.
-There are several fishonds in the municipality.
+There are several fishponds in the municipality.

 History

 The first written mention of Petrovice is from 1335, when it was mentioned as a seat of a Catholic parish in an incomplete register of Peter's Pence payment as villa Petri.
 The oldest part of the municipality is Dolní Marklovice, which was first mentioned in Liber fundationis episcopatus Vratislaviensis from around 1305.
 Politically, the area belonged initially to the Duchy of Cieszyn, established during the fragmentation of Poland into smaller duchies.
 Petrovice was again mentioned in the register of Peter's Pence payment from 1447 among the 50 parishes of Cieszyn deanery as Petirsdorff.
 It remained ruled by the Piast dynasty until 1653.

 After the 1540s Protestant Reformation prevailed in the Duchy of Cieszyn and a local Catholic church was taken over by Lutherans.
 It was taken from them (as one from around fifty buildings in the region) by a special commission and given back to the Roman Catholic Church on 14 April 1654.

 After the Revolutions of 1848 in the Austrian Empire, a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed at least since 1880 to political district and legal district of Freistadt.

 According to the censuses conducted in 1880–1910 the population of the municipality grew from 1,022 in 1880 to 1,444 in 1910.
 In terms of the language the majority were Polish-speakers (at least 82.8% in 1880, at most 91.3% in 1900), accompanied by German-speakers (at least 6.7% in 1900, at most 15% in 1880) and Czech-speakers (at most 2.6% in 1910).
 In terms of religion, in 1910 the majority were Roman Catholics (1,410 or 97.6%), followed by Protestants (20 or 1.4%) and Jews (14 or 1%).

 After World War I, the Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, the municipality became a part of Czechoslovakia.
 Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was invaded by Polish army and annexed by Poland, administratively organised in Frysztat County of Silesian Voivodeship.
 The municipality was then annexed by Nazi Germany at the beginning of World War II.
 In 1942–1945, the Germans operated a Polenlager forced labour camp for Poles in the village.
-After the war it was restored to Czechoslovakia.
+After the war, Petrovice was restored to Czechoslovakia.

 In 1952, the municipalities of Dolní Marklovice, Prstná and Závada were merged with Petrovice.